annicamclean/markdown-notes/THR 130 - ACTING FUNDAMENTALS/Performance Reflection 1.md

 -   What do they stand to lose if they do not get what they want?
 -   Does the character achieve their goals or objectives?

 Yes I could what the character wanted throughout each scene in the movie and overall.
-In the overall movie the titular character wants to go to a schoI know that depending on the goal the
+In the overall movie the titular character wants to go to a school over on the east coast.
+I know that depending on the goal the character will do things that are highly questionable if not immoral

 3. Overall Effectiveness - What do you think of the performance overall?